The Dell P2717H offers premium design quality and extensive connectivity options, but it lacks certain modern features.

 The Dell P2717H has an input lag of ~11ms, which is quick enough to eliminate any noticeable delays between your commands and what appears on the screen.

 On the other hand, games definitely won’t take an interest in this monitor as it has a limited refresh rate of 60Hz and no support for a variable refresh rate technology i.e., FreeSync.

 Moving on, the Dell P2717H 27″ monitor has a 6ms (GtG) response time speed, which is sufficient to eliminate most of the trailing of fast-moving objects at 60Hz, but some ghosting is visible in fast-paced games.

 Overall, there aren’t any issues concerning the performance, but there are better displays at this price range.

 Just like most modern monitors, the Dell P2717H has a flicker-free backlight and an integrated low-blue light filter.

 These two features ensure a comfortable viewing experience by preventing eye strain and headaches caused by prolonged use of the monitor.

 We also didn’t find any dead or stuck pixels on our unit, and there was minimal (within expected amounts) IPS glow and backlight bleeding present.

-There are five hotkeys placed on the bottom bezel of the monitor at the right side.
-When the OSD (On-Screen Display) menu is not open, these buttons can be used as shortcuts for certain functions including Preset Modes, Input Source, Menu, Exit, and Power.
+There are five hotkeys placed on the bottom bezel of the monitor on the right side.
+When the OSD (On-Screen Display) menu is not open, these buttons can be used as shortcuts for certain functions, including Preset Modes, Input Source, Menu, Exit, and Power.